meteor/meteor/v3-docs/v3-migration-docs/index.md

 ## How to upgrade from Meteor 2.x?

-You can update your Meteor 2.x project by running the command below inside your project folder:
+You can upgrade your Meteor 2.x project by running the command below inside your project folder:

 ```bash
 meteor update --release 3.0-rc.1